 1. Barbell Hip Thrust

-- Begin seated, leaning against a weight bench where the lower part of your shoulder blades align with the edge of the bench.
+- Begin seated on the ground with a barbell across your lap, leaning against a weight bench where the lower part of your shoulder blades align with the edge of the bench.

 - Position your feet hip-width apart with ankles and knees in alignment.

 - Externally rotate your feet by slightly pointing your feet out to target your gluteus medius.

 - With your chin tucked, press through your heels and elevate your hips, contracting your glutes.